DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 ## Prerequisites

 - Introduction to Command Line
 - Download [`moSmall.csv`](https://github.com/DHRI-Curriculum/data-literacies/blob/v2.0-di-edits/files/moSmall.csv) dataset.
-To save the file onto your local computer, **right click** on the `Download` button (top right-hand corner of the `View raw` message) and choose `Save Link As...`.
 It will be used through the challenges in the workshop.
+    - To save the file onto your local computer, **right click** on the `Download` button (top right-hand corner of the `View raw` message) and choose `Save Link As...`.
 Original dataset taken from [The Metropolitan Museum of Art's Creative Commons Zero](https://github.com/metmuseum/openaccess).

 ## Contexts